rytsh/indigo/README.md

 ## Notes

-gojson hold all data in memory and case sensetive like what you see in json file.
+Indigo hold all data in memory and case sensetive like what you see in json file.

-Add an `id` field when PUT, POST, PATCH if you working on an array. gojson not put an auto-id. `id` field help us to find data in array.
+Add an `id` field when PUT, POST, PATCH if you working on an array. indigo not put an auto-id. `id` field help us to find data in array.
 PATCH location and data should be an object.
 Root path's GET method reserved for UI but you can request other methods.
 I will add more useful stuff in it and write test cases.
 If you see any error or wants to support something write me.